Search

 10. Stress management: keeping calm under pressure, managing your emotions in difficult situations, and taking steps to combat stress and maintain well-being (for example: meditating, knowing when to take a break, going for a walk).

-The importance of self-management in the modern workplace
+The Importance of Self-Management in the Workplace

 Self-management skills enable employees to work independently with minimal supervision.
 This has a huge impact on both day-to-day operations and general company culture.